Adaptive Network Response to Line Failures in Power Systems: Case Studies

 \subsection{$N-k$ Security under Different Congestion Levels}

 We first focus on system robustness with respect to $N-k$ security standard on the IEEE 118-bus system.
-This test network has two balancing areas shown as Area 1 and Are 2 in Appendix~\ref{section:setup}.
-To form a tree-partitioned network, three lines are switched off, obtaining what we henceforth refer to as the \textit{revised} network.
+This test network has two balancing areas shown as Area 1 and Area 2 in Fig.~\ref{fig:IEEE_118}.
+To form a tree-partitioned network, three lines $(15,33)$, $(19,34)$, and $(23,24)$ are switched off, obtaining what we henceforth refer to as the \textit{revised} network.

 We compare UC on the tree-partitioned revised network, as specified by our proposal, and classical AGC on the \emph{original} network.
 UC is modeled by the optimization problem \eqref{eqn:uc_olc} and AGC is modeled by \eqref{eqn:uc_olc} without the line limits \eqref{eqn:line_limit}.
 A failure scenario is said to be \emph{vulnerable} if the initial failure leads to successive failures or loss of load.
 To compare the performance between our proposed approach and AGC, we collect statistics on (a) vulnerable scenarios as a percentage of the total simulated scenarios, and (b) load loss rate (LLR) which is defined as the ratio of the total load loss to the original total demand.
-We do not perform time-domain simulations, but assume the closed-loop systems under UC and AGC converge to their respective equilibrium points that solve corresponding optimizations respectively.
+Note that we do not perform time-domain simulations, but directly compute the equilibrium point of the closed-loop systems under UC and AGC by solving the coressponding optimization respectively.
+This reduces the computational complexity and allows us to systematically evaluate our proposed control method in a wide range of simulation settings.
+Moreover, we assume that the detection threshold is set relatively large {so that the failures can be accurately classified into critical and non-critical failures.
+Therefore, constraint lifting only happens for critical failures. }